flo-compiler/flo/README.md

 ### Type Casting
 Type casting works with ``as`` keyword.
 ```
-let x = 1 as float // returns 1.0
+let x = 1 as f32 // returns 1.0
 ```
 Type Casting always works when converting these types to the following types.

 `Safes`
-- Boolean to int/float.
+- Boolean to int/float types.
 - Any type to boolean.
     - Does a null comparason.
 - Int of any bit size to Int of any bit size.